 “In the 1960s, everyone wanted to be a filmmaker.
 In the 1970s, they wanted to study broadcasting, and video gaming is the current hot one,” said Kevin O’Gorman of the Lewisville Independent School District in Texas.

-Some schools are taking advantage of this enthusiasm for video games to build student interest in computer science and STEM.
+Some schools are taking advantage of this enthusiasm for video games to build student interest in computers and STEM (science, technology, engineering and mathematics).

 In Lewisville ISD, students in the popular Game Programming and Design classes get to work on top-of-the-line Macs and Alienware PCs — computers that professional game developers use.
 Students are tasked with designing an edutainment game, delivering a lesson in an entertaining way.
 They can choose the subject and the lesson.